sajjadhr00/PHP_MYsql_EKS/open to proceed/1requirement installation step.md

-# install aws and configure with access key and secret key
+# Install aws and configure with access key and secret key

 ```cmd
 aws configure